andrxw66/aanndrewss/README.md

 - I'm a Frontend Developer from Novosibirsk🧊.
 - Currently Based in Kazan📍.
-- Currently Working as a Fulstack Web Developer at [Mageinn](https://mageinn.com).
+- Currently Working as a Fulstack Web Developer at [Mageinn](https://mageinn.com)💻.
+- Web3 Diver, Rust Learner🌱.

 <hr/>